Wusun: As Han allies

-In 2 CE, Wang Mang issued a list of four regulations to the allied Xiongnu that the taking of any hostages from Chinese vassals, i.e. Wusun, Wuhuan and the statelets of the Western Regions, would not be tolerated.
+In 2 AD, Wang Mang issued a list of four regulations to the allied Xiongnu that the taking of any hostages from Chinese vassals, i.e. Wusun, Wuhuan and the statelets of the Western Regions, would not be tolerated.

-In 74 CE the Wusun are recorded as having sent tribute to the Han military commanders in Cheshi.
-In 80 CE Ban Chao requested assistance from the Wusun against the city-state Quchi (Kucha) in the Tarim Basin.
+In 74 AD the Wusun are recorded as having sent tribute to the Han military commanders in Cheshi.
+In 80 AD Ban Chao requested assistance from the Wusun against the city-state Quchi (Kucha) in the Tarim Basin.
 The Wusun were subsequently rewarded with silks, while diplomatic exchanges were resumed.
-During the 2nd century CE the Wusun continued their decline in political importance.
+During the 2nd century AD the Wusun continued their decline in political importance.

 Later history

-In the 5th century CE the Wusun were pressured by the Rouran and may have migrated to the Pamir Mountains.
-They are last mentioned in Chinese historical sources in 436 CE, when a Chinese envoy was sent to their country and the Wusun reciprocated.
+In the 5th century AD the Wusun were pressured by the Rouran and may have migrated to the Pamir Mountains.
+They are last mentioned in Chinese historical sources in 436 AD, when a Chinese envoy was sent to their country and the Wusun reciprocated.
 It is possible that they became subsumed into the later Hephthalites.
-After this event the Wusun seem to disappear from Chinese records: Wusun were last mentioned in 938 CE alongsides Tuyuhun and Mohe, as tributary states to the Khitan Liao.
+After this event the Wusun seem to disappear from Chinese records: the Wusun were last mentioned in 938 AD alongsides Tuyuhun and Mohe, as tributary states to the Khitan Liao.

 Physical appearance

-The Hanshu and Shiji do not make any special note of the physical appearance of the Wusun.
-The first description of the Wusun's physical appearance is found in a Western Han dynasty book of divination, the Jiaoshi Yilin, which describes the women of the Wusun as "with deep eyesockets, dark, ugly: their preferences are different, past their prime [still] without spouse" A later 7th century commentary to the Hanshu by Yan Shigu says:
+The Book of Han and Shiji do not make any special note of the physical appearance of the Wusun.
+The first description of the Wusun's physical appearance is found in a Western Han dynasty book of divination, the Forest of Changes by Jiaoshi Yilin, which describes the women of the Wusun as "with deep eyesockets, dark, ugly: their preferences are different, past their prime [still] without spouse."
+A later 7th century commentary to the Book of Han by Yan Shigu says:

 Initially, when only a few number of skulls from Wusun territory were known, the Wusun were recognized as a Caucasoid people with slight Mongoloid admixture.
 Later, in a more thorough study by Soviet archaeologists of eighty-seven skulls of Zhetysu, the six skulls of the Wusun period were determined to be purely Caucasoid or close to it.